 A bachelor's degree from an accredited college showing potential for achievement in scholarly activities.
 The following are prerequisites for admission:

-- 1 year general chemistry with lab
+- General chemistry with lab (1 year recommended)

 - 1 year organic chemistry or 1 semester organic chemistry plus 1 semester of biochemistry